Resolving the interstellar medium in the nuclear region of two z=5.78 quasar host galaxies with ALMA: Analysis and Discussion

-Adopting the $\rm \phi $ and {\em incl} values above, we constrain the circular velocities at radii of 0.1$''$, 0.2$''$, and 0.3$''$ (Figure 10), corresponding to physical scales of 0.59 kpc, 1.2 kpc, and 1.8 kpc.
-If the inclination angle is fixed to 16$^{\circ}$, the circular velocity at the largest radius (i.e., 1.8 kpc) is 248 $\rm km\,s^{-1}$.
-Considering the fitting uncertainties of {\em incl}, we estimate a lower limit to the circular velocity of 111 $\rm km\,s^{-1}$.
+Adopting the $\rm \phi $ and {\em incl} values above, we constrain the circular velocities at radii of 0.1$''$, 0.2$''$, and 0.3$''$ (Figure 10), corresponding to physical scales of 0.6 kpc, 1.2 kpc, and 1.8 kpc.
+If the inclination angle is fixed to 16$^{\circ}$, the circular velocity at the largest radius (i.e., 1.8 kpc) is $\rm V_c$=250 $\rm km\,s^{-1}$.
+Considering the fitting uncertainties of {\em incl}, we estimate a lower limit to the circular velocity of $\rm V_c$=110 $\rm km\,s^{-1}$ with $\rm incl=36^{\circ}$.
 An upper limit of the circular velocity cannot be constrained as {\em incl} could be very close to zero.
-Using a circular velocity of 248 $\rm km\,s^{-1}$, we derive the dynamical mass within a radius of 1.8 kpc to be $\rm M_{dyn}=2.6\times10^{10}\,M_{\odot}$.
+Using $\rm V_c=250\, km\,s^{-1}$, we derive the dynamical mass within a radius of 1.8 kpc to be $\rm M_{dyn}=2.6\times10^{10}\,M_{\odot}$.
+If the lower limit of the circular velocity of 110 $\rm km\,s^{-1}$ is adopted, the dynamical mass will descrease to $\rm 5.2\times10^{9}\,M_{\odot}$.

-Based on the quasar 1450$\AA$ magnitude from the SDSS photometry \citep{jiang09} and a 1450$\AA$ bolometric correction of $\rm L_{bol}=4.2\times\lambda L_{\lambda1450}$ \citep{runnoe12}, we detrive a bolometric lumiosity of $\rm5.66\times10^{12}\,L_{\odot}$ for SDSS J0129-0035.
-Assuming that the SMBH is accreting at the Eddington limit, we estimate the SMBH mass of this object to be $\rm M_{BH}=1.7\times10^{8}\,M_{\odot}$.
-This result in a SMBH to host galaxy dynamical mass ratio of $\rm M_{BH}/M_{dyn}=0.0066$.
-If the lower limit of $\rm V_c=111\,km\,s^{-1}$ is adopted, the dynamical mass will decrease to $\rm 5.2\times10^{9}\,M_{\odot}$ and the mass ratio will become 0.033.
-Considering the facts that i) the model has large uncertainties for face-on system and cannot accurately determine the inclination angle and circular velocity, ii) we do not reach the flat part of the rotation curve as shown in Figure 10, and iii) the outer part of the disk may not be traced by the [C II] velocity map due to low signal-to-noise ratio or is disrupted, the $\rm M_{dyn}$ value derived above should be considered as a lower limit of the host galaxy dynamical mass for SDSS J0129-0035.
+Based on the quasar 1450$\AA$ magnitude from the SDSS photometry \citep{jiang09} and a 1450$\AA$ bolometric correction of $\rm L_{bol}=4.2\times\lambda L_{\lambda1450}$ \citep{runnoe12}, we detrive a bolometric lumiosity of $\rm5.7\times10^{12}\,L_{\odot}$ for SDSS J0129-0035.
+Assuming that the SMBH is accreting at the Eddington limit, we estimate the SMBH mass of this object to be $\rm M_{BH}=1.7^{+1.7}_{-0.9}\times10^{8}\,M_{\odot}$.
+We consider an uncertainty of 0.3 dex in the SMBH mass, which represents the scatter of the Eddington ratio of the z$\sim$6 quasar sample \citep{derosa11}.
+This result in a SMBH to host galaxy dynamical mass ratio of $\rm M_{BH}/M_{dyn}=0.007$ with $\rm V_c=250\, km\,s^{-1}$.
+If the lower limit of $\rm V_c=110\,km\,s^{-1}$ is adopted, the mass ratio will become 0.03.
+Considering the facts that i) the model has large uncertainties for face-on system and cannot accurately determine the inclination angle and circular velocity, ii) we do not reach the flat part of the rotation curve as shown in Figure 10, and iii) the outer part of the disk may not be traced by the [C II] velocity map due to low signal-to-noise ratio or is disrupted \citep{venemans19,lupi19}, the $\rm M_{dyn}$ value derived above should be considered as a lower limit of the host galaxy dynamical mass for SDSS J0129-0035.
 The corresponding $\rm M_{BH}/M_{dyn}$ ratio hence represents an upper limit.